 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
+Both the D750 and the D810 have been discontinued, but can regularly be found used on eBay.
+The D810 was replaced by the Nikon D850, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Which of the two cameras – the Nikon D750 or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.